-When necessary and/or advantageous, we will seek additional capital to fund our planned operations through sales of our equity and/or debt securities in one or more public offerings and/or private placements, including sales of our securities under the Sales Agreement, or non-dilutive debt-related financing arrangements, strategic partnering collaborations or other funding-focused transactions to advance development and commercialization of our product candidates.
+When necessary and/or advantageous, we will seek additional capital to fund our planned operations through sales of our equity and/or debt securities in one or more public offerings and/or private placements, including sales of our securities under the Sales Agreement, or non-dilutive debt-related financing arrangements, strategic partnering collaborations or other financial transactions to advance research, development and commercialization of our neuroscience product candidates.
 However, no assurance can be provided that any such sales of our securities, awards, agreements, arrangements or collaborations will occur in the future.
 While we may make additional sales of our equity securities, we do not have any obligation to do so.

 Our future working capital requirements will depend on many factors, including, without limitation, potential impacts related to adjustments in the size of our staff, the scope and nature of opportunities related to our success or failure and the success or failure of certain other companies in nonclinical and clinical trials, including the development and commercialization of our current product candidates, and the availability of, and our ability to enter into financing transactions and research, development and commercialization collaborations on terms acceptable to us.
-In the future, to further advance the clinical development of our product candidates, as well as support our operating activities, we plan to seek additional financing, including both equitybased capital and funding from non-dilutive sources, and continue to carefully manage our operating costs, including, but not limited to, our clinical, nonclinical, and pre-commercialization programs.
+In the future, to further advance the research, clinical development, and contract manufacturing of our product candidates, as well as support our operating activities, we plan to seek additional financing, including potentially from both equity-based and debt-based capital sources and potentially from non-dilutive sources other than debt-based capital, and continue to carefully manage our operating costs, including, but not limited to, our clinical, nonclinical, and pre-commercialization programs.

-Notwithstanding the foregoing, there can be no assurance that any future financings or proceeds from other non-dilutive arrangements, collaborations or transactions will be available to us in sufficient amounts, in a timely manner, or on terms acceptable to us, if at all, or that any current or future development and commercialization collaboration will generate revenue from future potential milestone payments or otherwise.
+Notwithstanding the foregoing, there can be no assurance that any future equity-based or debt-based financings or proceeds from other non-dilutive arrangements, collaborations or transactions will be available to us in sufficient amounts, in a timely manner, or on terms acceptable to us, if at all, or that any current or future development and commercialization collaboration will generate revenue from future potential milestone payments or otherwise.